mrbonsoir/devForWebCam/doc/wikiDocDevForWebCam.md

 # What to do next?

 Now it is time to do measurement!
+And we start with the response curve also called RC.

 ## Cyborg approach